Life Skills at LOGOS

-Our Therapeutic and Academic Support Center Coordinator, Ryan Gist, recently began a podcast to support students when then encounter life challenges that require extra support therapeutically.
-With COVID-19 causing a disruption in our students’ lives, Ryan knew he needed to be able to reach students remotely while they were participating in remote learning and therapy.
-Ryan’s job, as well as many of the other staff who help students’ through behavior intervention therapy, is to provide support and resources needed to help students rely on the life skills they have learned through their individual and group therapy.
+Our Therapeutic and Academic Support Center Coordinator, Ryan Gist, recently began a podcast focused on Life Skills.
+Ryan's goal, as well as many of the other staff who help students’ through behavior intervention therapy, is to provide support and resources needed to help students rely on the life skills they have learned through their individual and group therapy.

 We will discuss three topics surrounding the idea of e-learning: access to technology, different learning styles and desire to learn.
 Students will be able to identify those obstacles that prevent them from being successful e-learning students and develop strategies to overcome them.

 Failure.
 What is it?
 How we can overcome its impact to find success?
 We will briefly discuss some topics related to failure and how to reframe our minds around dealing with it.

 In this episode, we discuss mindfulness as we begin a brand new, virtual school year.
 We talk about the three Bs and how we can incorporate them in our daily lives.

 We'll talk about how to manage grief during the pandemic and how to deal with our new normal.